Theodore C. Achilles: Biography

 During his earlier days at the State Department, Achilles was a victim of Vincenzo Bafaro, who faked his signature on forged government documents.
 Achilles was an important FBI informant, against members of the State Department, during the Second Red Scare.

-After his retirement from government, Achilles became a director and Vice Chairman of the Atlantic Council of the United States, a promoter of global governance.
-He also became a governor of the Atlantic Institute (1969–1973); a consultant for NASA (1963–1960); and Vice Chairman of the International Management and Development Institute.
-He was a major player in the drafting of the North Atlantic Treaty in 1949, and much of the later years of his life were spent pushing for further integration of NATO.
+After he retired from government, Achilles became a director and vice chairman of the Atlantic Council of the United States, a promoter of global governance.
+He also became a governor of the Atlantic Institute (1969–1973); a consultant for NASA (1963–1960); and vice chairman of the International Management and Development Institute.
 Achilles also sought further integration of the International Monetary Fund.

-He was a member of a number of conferences throughout his life, particularly those influential in reconstructing the world after World War II.
+He was a member of a number of conferences throughout his life, notable ones that helped rebuild the world after World War II.
 He was a member of the U.S. delegation to the International Labor Organization Conference, 1941; the U.N.
 Conference on Food and Agriculture, 1943; the U.N.
 Conference on International Organization, 1945; the Council of Foreign Ministers, 1945; the first session of the U.N.
 Assembly, 1946, the second session of the U.N.
 Assembly, 1947; the Paris Conference, 1946; the North Atlantic Pact Negotiations, 1948–1949; NATO, 1950–1952, 1960; and CENTO, SEATO and Colombo Plan Conferences, 1960.

 Achilles was co-editor of The Atlantic Community Quarterly, from 1963 to 1975.

-As with many of his close relatives, he served on the board of the Eastman Kodak Co. from 1965.
+As had many of his close relatives, he served on the board of the Eastman Kodak Co. from 1965.

 Achilles was a member of the secretive Alibi Club, Beta Theta Pi, Brook Club of New York, Chevy Chase Club, Council on Foreign Relations, the Metropolitan Club of Washington and had attended the Bilderberg Group.

 He died on 8 April 1986 of an embolism in Washington, D.C.
 He was laid to rest at the Saint John's Episcopal Church Cemetery.